 A minimum of one confirmation statement must be delivered to Companies House every 12 months.
 You can file as many confirmation statements as you like, provided you leave at least 24 hours in between each one.
 You must wait at least 48 hours after registering a company before you can file your first confirmation statement.

 You can file a confirmation statement any time before its due date, provided the information is accurate and up to date at the statement date provided.
 Companies often file early statements if they want to report certain details immediately and have the information updated on the public register before their next filing deadline.

 How to file a confirmation statement

 Confirmation statements must be delivered to Companies House on form CS01, either online or by post.
 We are happy to complete and file your confirmation statement as an additional service.
 Please see our Confirmation Statement Service page.

 Company Tax Returns

-A company tax return outlines the financial activity of a company during its annual corporation tax accounting period.
+A company tax return outlines the financial activity of a company during its annual Corporation Tax accounting period.
 It is used to show how much taxable profit (if any) a company has made over that period, and how much corporation tax it has to pay on these profits.

 A Company Tax Return must use the form CT600 with figures showing how much Corporation Tax the company owes, a full set of annual (statutory) accounts, and a clear illustration of all calculations and/or computations used to reach the final figures shown in form CT600.
 An accountant will be able to take care of this for you if you do not want to do it yourself.

 Corporation Tax accounting period